pixavier/mqtt4snap/README.md

 This demo shows step by step the basic functionalities.
 If you use secured pages you will need the first option, else, for non secured pages, you will need the second one (without SSL):

 ## [Demo](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/mqtt4snap/master/examples/Demo.xml)
-(The [new extension](https://snap.berkeley.edu/versions/dev/libraries/mqttExtension.js) is available in the Snap *!* library list as "MQTT" and does not need the activation of JavaScript extensions)
+(The [new extension](https://snap.berkeley.edu/versions/dev/libraries/mqttExtension.js) is available in the Snap<em>!</em> library list as "MQTT" and does not need the activation of JavaScript extensions)

 ## [Demo (Without SSL)](http://extensions.snap.berkeley.edu/snap/snap.html#open:http://raw.githubusercontent.com/pixavier/mqtt4snap/master/examples/Demo.xml)